What Successor Trustees Should Know About Changing a Trust

 Under What Circumstances Can a Successor Trustee Change a Trust?

-There are certain circumstances that may entitle the successor trustee to make changes to a trust.
+That said, there are circumstances under which the successor trustee may be able to make changes to a trust.
 These circumstances are described below.

 Trust Contests

-When it becomes apparent that financial abuse played a role in the creation or execution of a decedent’s trust, it may be the successor trustee’s responsibility to bring a trust contest to try to invalidate the problematic portions of the trust.
-The successor trustee represents the interests of the beneficiaries, so if certain beneficiaries’ shares of a trust are reduced or eliminated as a result of potential misconduct, it may be the successor trustee’s fiduciary duty to bring the issue to the court’s attention.
+If it’s apparent a trust meets one or more of the grounds for contesting a trust, it may be the successor trustee’s responsibility to bring a trust contest to try to invalidate the problematic portions of the document.
+The successor trustee represents the interests of the beneficiaries, so if certain beneficiaries’ shares of a trust are reduced or eliminated due to the trust being invalid in some way, it may be the successor trustee’s fiduciary duty to bring the issue to the court’s attention.

 Power of Appointment

-At the end of the day, whether or not the successor trustee has the power to revoke or amend the trust will depend entirely on the terms of the trust.
-If the terms of the trust are unclear, it is crucial for successor trustees to consult with a qualified probate lawyer before proceeding with making changes to the trust.
+At the end of the day, whether or not the successor trustee has the power to revoke or amend a trust will depend entirely on the terms of the trust.
+If the terms of the trust are unclear, it is crucial for the successor trustee to consult with a qualified probate attorney before proceeding with making changes to the trust.

 Trust Protector Discretion